MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 05-06/Note 1 - Lists and Tuples.md

 groceries.sort().reverse()

-print(groceries)  # prints [potato", "milk", "cereal, "bread", "banana"]
+print(groceries)  # prints ["potato", "milk", "cereal", "bread", "banana"]
 ```

 N.B.: When you sort a list, the characters are sorted based on the order of their individual [ASCII](http://www.asciitable.com) characters.
-In the ASCII chart, all upper case letters come before all lowercase letters, so your items may not be in alphabetical order if some begin with a lowercase letter and others begin with an upper case letter.
+In the ASCII chart, all upper case letters come before all lower case letters, so your items may not be in alphabetical order if some begin with a lower case letter and others begin with an upper case letter.

 ### Tuples